Research Blog

 Optimal Takeaways

-Vitamin B6 occurs in several forms, although pyridoxal 5’ phosphate is the primary bioactive coenzyme form that participates in more than 100 metabolic functions in the body.
-B6 is especially important to the metabolism of protein, carbohydrates, lipids, homocysteine, and neurotransmitters, and has antioxidant and anti-inflammatory properties.
-Insufficiency of B6 can contribute to altered mental status and mood, neuropathy, skin issues, seizures, and pregnancy complications.
-Excess B6 can also cause neuropathy as well as pain, loss of balance, ataxia, nausea, and heartburn.
+Vitamin B6 occurs in several forms, although pyridoxal 5’ phosphate is the primary bioactive coenzyme that participates in more than 100 metabolic functions.
+B6 is especially important to the metabolism of protein, carbohydrates, lipids, homocysteine, and neurotransmitters and has antioxidant and anti-inflammatory properties.
+Insufficiency of B6 can contribute to altered mental status and mood, diabetes, diabetic complications, neuropathy, skin issues, seizures, and pregnancy complications.
+Excess B6 can also cause neuropathy, pain, loss of balance, ataxia, nausea, and heartburn.

 Standard Range: 2.10 – 21.70 ng/mL (8.5 – 87.80 nmol/mL)